 What are the 5 most common sleep disorders?

 Sleep-wake disorders come in various forms, with insomnia being the most common.
-Other types include obstructive sleep apnea, parasomnias, narcolepsy, and restless leg syndrome.
+Other types include obstructive sleep apnoea, parasomnias, narcolepsy, and restless leg syndrome.
 These conditions are often associated with physical and emotional health challenges.

 How do you fix a sleep disorder?

-Treatment options may involve adopting healthy lifestyle changes, such as maintaining a healthy weight, practicing good sleep hygiene, engaging in regular physical activity, limiting alcohol and caffeine consumption before bedtime, and avoiding recreational drugs.
+Treatment options may involve adopting healthy lifestyle changes, such as maintaining a healthy weight, practising good sleep hygiene, engaging in regular physical activity, limiting alcohol and caffeine consumption before bedtime, and avoiding recreational drugs.

 What is a sleep disorder in psychology?